SamHowie/namespace.js/README.md

 ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/
 ```
 2. In your Sublime Project Workspace go to **Tools** > **Build System** and select **NamespaceJS**.

+**Note:** This build system assumes that your .sublime-project file is a directory above your compiler directory.

 ### Usage